Product Lifecycle Management: 4 Tips for Competitive Digital Healthcare Innovations

 Healthcare can look to other industries, such as consumer tech and transportation, for guidance on winning strategies for meeting market requirements while still proactively addressing potential hazards and harms.
 Product design that leverages modular product architecture provides the best course for OEMs to ensure their products are keeping pace with evolving technology.
 The entire lifecycle strategy must have supply chain impacts and issues at the forefront or risk losing traction against faster, more agile competitors.

 As healthcare continues its shift to a market addressing patients acting more and more like consumers, with increased demands for what's "current," expectations are changing.
-In Jabil's survey, 92% of respondents said that consumer demand is increasingly pushing for innovation in digital health devices.
+Jabil's 2021 survey on Digital Health Technology Trends delivers an unequivocal message: The industry is in the midst of a dramatic increase in new product development and design with electronics and connectivity-enhancing technologies.
+In Jabil's survey, 90% of respondents said that consumer demand is increasingly pushing for innovation in digital health devices.

-Within a PLM strategy, understanding and building upon the product's "competitiveness" is critical.
+Within a product lifecycle management (PLM) strategy, understanding and building upon the product's "competitiveness" is critical.